barionleg/ANTs_wiki/antsRegistration-reproducibility-issues.md

 The random perturbation can be made consistent between runs by setting the random seed, or disabled altogether by using [dense sampling](https://github.com/ANTsX/ANTs/wiki/antsRegistration-metric-sampling-strategies).

-Note that the SyN registration method was designed to use a densely sampled point set, and does not apply any perturbation to its sample points.
+Note that the SyN registration method was designed to use a densely sampled point set, and does not apply any downsampling or perturbation to its sample points.

 ## Floating point precision errors